All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Insulin sensitivity and glucose management.
 GH has anti-insulin effects.
 While semaglutide improves insulin sensitivity, GH tends to decrease it.
 In most cases, semaglutide's insulin-sensitizing effects are dominant, but patients should monitor fasting glucose and HbA1c to ensure the combination isn't producing unfavorable glycemic effects, particularly in pre-diabetic or diabetic individuals.

 IGF-1 monitoring.
 Sustained GH elevation increases IGF-1 levels.
-While physiological IGF-1 levels are generally considered safe and even protective, chronically elevated IGF-1 has theoretical associations with certain malignancy risks.
+While physiological IGF-1 levels are generally considered safe and even protective, chronically improved IGF-1 has theoretical associations with certain malignancy risks.
 Regular IGF-1 monitoring (targeting levels in the upper normal range for age, not above) provides a safety check.

 Joint and connective tissue effects.
 GH and IGF-1 affect connective tissue.
 Some patients on GH secretagogues report transient joint stiffness or mild carpal tunnel symptoms, particularly early in treatment.
 These effects are generally mild and dose-responsive.